mueller-ma/linux-home-config/README.md

-# Configuartion files stored in your home directiory
+# Configuration files stored in your home directory

 This repo is currently unstable!